BYU-Hydroinformatics/gwdm/docs/source/installation.rst

 **OPTIONAL: Set Up Portainer.io**
 ---------------------------------
-Portainer gives a detail status and health check of the docker containers.
+Portainer gives a detailed status and health check of the Docker containers.
 In the Command Line, type:

       .. code-block:: bash
             docker volume create portainer_data